- Acoustic Comfort

 - Public Law 104-106, Section 4306, Value Engineering for Federal Agencies

 Building / Space Types

 - EPA National Center for Environmental Research

-- U.S. General Services Administration, Office of Government-wide Policy, Office of Real Property Management
+- U.S. General Services Administration, Public Buildings Service, Office of Real Property Asset Management

 - The New Federal Workplace—A Report on the Performance of Six Workplace 20·20 Projects (PDF 4.0 MB), U.S. General Services Administration, Public Buildings Service

 - American Society of Interior Designers (ASID)

 - CoreNet Global

 - International Facility Management Association (IFMA)